proxied-mail/cypress-test-email/README.md

 This library is using the base NodeJS library of [ProxiedMail](https://github.com/proxied-mail/proxiedmail-js-client).

 ## Features
-- Create a new email address
+- Creating a new email address
-- Receiving letters contents that was sent to generated emails
+- Receiving letter contents that were sent to generated emails
 - Receiving subject, body, html, headers of email

 ## Example

-In this example we're creating the email address and receiving the first mail.
+In this example, we're creating the email address and receiving the first mail.
-Also, we're asserting that subject and body is correct.
+Also, we're asserting that the subject and body are correct.
 ```javascript
 describe('template spec', () => {
   it('testing email', {